How much can Joe Biden get done as US President? | DW | 09.12.2020

 US Democratic Congresswoman Debbie Dingell strongly criticized outgoing President Donald Trump and indicated that her country stands to benefit from the election of Joe Biden.

-"We’ve had nothing but trauma, nothing but being torn apart for four years in the ability to get nothing done -unless you’re a billionaire," said Dingell in an interview with DW’s Conflict Zone.
+"We’ve had nothing but trauma, nothing but being torn apart for four years," said Dingell in an interview with DW’s Conflict Zone.

 "We've been divided with fear and hatred," she continued.